crisecheguren/teamlabor/README.md

 ### Current
 - Homepage with hero, mission statement, featured grades preview, and call-to-action
+- **Find Your Rep** - Enter your address to find your congressional district and representatives (powered by US Census Geocoder API)
 - Responsive navbar and footer
 - Full database schema for politicians, grades, voting records, donations, blog posts, and resources
 - Docker Compose setup with PostgreSQL and Next.js
+- Hot reloading in development (no rebuild needed for code changes)

 ### Planned
 - Politician grading based on labor-friendly voting records